mgysel/Bike-Demand-Models/README.md

 # COMP3901: Predicting Station-level Hourly Bike-Sharing Demand Using XGBoost and LSTM

 This project applies XGBoost and Long Short-Term Memory (LSTM) to the problem of predicting station-level hourly bike-sharing demand.
+An in-depth project discussion can be found in `COMP3901 Research Report.pdf` and `COMP3901 Presentation.pdf`.

 ## Introduction